Call it summer school in public service — Harvard Gazette

 Fellows offered suggestions for how to encourage more students to apply to the program and to pursue public service opportunities.

 Lucy Tu ’24, a sociology and history of science concentrator recently awarded a Rhodes scholarship, ran a K-12 health and science literacy program in New York City and did some reporting for Scientific American on the side.
-As the first person in her family to attend college, she spoke about how receiving a grant as an incoming first-year allowed her to explore the viability of public service and how critical these fellowships are in encouraging more students like her.
+As one of the first members of her family to attend college, she spoke about how receiving a grant as an incoming first-year allowed her to explore the viability of public service and how critical these fellowships are in encouraging more students like her.

 “They gave me funding to do a public service project in my hometown, and that was really the first time I realized I could do public service and be paid for it in a way that allowed me to do public service.
 And because I had that opportunity as a pre-frosh, I then came into the University looking for other funding opportunities because I understood that it was possible to do a fellowship and continue my passion for public service work,” she said.